-- An accessory building, structure or use when located in the area between the principal building and a public street. - 2.
+- 1. An accessory building, structure or use when located in the area between the principal building and a public street. - 2.
 The parking of more than one commercial vehicle per dwelling unit or the parking of a commercial vehicle not in compliance with the provisions of Section 3131.1. - 3.
 Major home occupation in accordance with Section 6100. - 4.
-A detached accessory residential unit or guest house in accordance with Section 6200. - 5.
-Bed and breakfast with up to six (6) bedrooms for guests when in accordance with Section 6300 and when accessory to and within an owner-occupied single-family dwelling. - 6.
-Group day care home by a resident occupant. - 7.
-A day care center provided that: - a. such use shall be accessory to a public use, - b. the lot shall contain at least two acres and have frontage of at least 150 feet, and - c. no play equipment shall be located in any required front or side yard setbacks. - 8.
+A detached accessory dwelling unit or guest house if in accordance with Section 6200. - 5.
+Bed and breakfast with up to six (6) bedrooms for guests when in accordance with Section 6300 and when accessory to and within an owner-occupied single-family dwelling. - 6. << Reserved for future use >>. - 7.
+A day care center licensed by the Office of Early Childhood provided that: - a.
+Such use shall be accessory to a public use, - b.
+The lot shall contain at least two acres and have frontage of at least 150 feet, and - c.
+No play equipment shall be located in any required front or side yard setbacks. - 8.
 Tennis court, paddle tennis court, swimming pool, or other recreational facilities for private use located in the area between the principal building and a public street. - 9.
 Boarding house for up to six (6) people when accessory to and within an owner-occupied single-family dwelling. - 10.
 A farm store when accessory to a farm provided that: - a. such farm store may sell agricultural products produced on the premises or within 50 miles of Kent, - b. such farm store shall be operated only by the farm operator, - c. the Commission may limit the months of the operation of the farm store, and - d. the farm store may be located within an existing (as of "effective date>>) non-residential farm structure (i.e. barn).